We Want Miles: Performances

-After Avery Fisher, Davis was booked at the Savoy on 44th street and then went on to tour the USA, from July to late September.
+After Avery Fisher, Davis was booked at the Savoy on 44th street and then went on to tour the US, from July to late September.
 The physical exertion of playing was taking its toll; by the end of the tour he had to be given oxygen after the shows and was physically and mentally coached even during the concerts.
 To get the support he needed to play, he wore a rubber corset.
 Still he planned a tour of Japan, which was the last country he played before his 1975 retirement, apart from a tour of the Midwest with Herbie Hancock and several East Coast dates that summer.
 On October 2, 3, and 4 he played at an outdoor venue in Shinjuku, Tokyo, under trying circumstances: the entire PA system blew out on the first night, during the show, and had to be rebuilt speaker by speaker.
 The October 4 show was released on the Japan-only Miles!
 Miles!
 Miles!.
 Further shows were played at Nagoya, Osaka, Fukuoka, and when the band returned to the USA they performed "Jean-Pierre" on Saturday Night Live, in a disappointing performance: Davis had caught pneumonia and there was no time to recuperate.
 The song was played too fast, Davis was in constant pain, and the performance and the taping were awkward.